onnx/onnx-docker/README.md

 # What is this repository for?

 To store the docker BUILD scripts of ONNX related docker images.
-- [onnx-docker-cpu](onnx-docker-cpu/Dockerfile): Image with ONNX, PyTorch, Tensorflow support
-- [onnx-docker-gpu](onnx-docker-gpu/Dockerfile): Image with ONNX, PyTorch (CUDA), Caffe2 support
+- [onnx-dev](onnx-dev/Dockerfile): Build ONNX from source with minimal dependencies.
 - [onnx-ecosystem](onnx-ecosystem): Jupyter notebook environment for getting started quickly with ONNX models, ONNX converters, and inference using ONNX Runtime.

 ## Docker Image Workflow